yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-updatableassetgroup-addmembers.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add members to an updatableAssetGroup.
-An azureADDevice can be added as a member of an updatableAssetGroup; an updatableAssetGroup cannot be added as a member of an updatableAssetGroup.
+Add members to an updatable asset group.

+An [azureADDevice](../resources/windowsupdates-azureaddevice.md) can be added as a member; an [updatableAssetGroup](../resources/windowsupdates-updatableassetgroup.md) cannot be added as a member.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).